& User Experience Stories

 Abstract the Interface from the Algorithms

-If each component runs in a modular container, you’ll need an overarching abstraction layer that the user can interact with.
+If each component runs in a modular container, you’ll need an overarching abstraction layer.
+The abstraction layer is where the user will interact.
 Based on the user’s inputs, the abstraction layer will decide which components are needed to fulfill the task.
 In simple terms, the code that does the work should be separate from the code that serves the features to the user.

 We use this approach so that a change in one place won’t necessarily break other parts.
 Your abstract layer is not likely to change as often as your low-level modules.
 They’ll get updated, added to, and revised much more frequently.
 Since they’re contained, a mistake in an update won’t necessarily break the whole application, just the one module.
 Each module knows about the other modules in the application and what they do.
 However, it doesn’t know how the other modules do their work.

 The goal of software design is simplicity.
 Each class, method, and module in your code should have a single purpose.
 Every new task should get its own module that we can use and modify independently.
-This minimizes regressions and makes the code easier to use.
+By giving each module a task, you minimize regressions and makes the code easier to use.

 Embrace simplicity, don’t add complexity where a simpler solution will work.
 Often, it’s tempting to think you have a brilliant solution, but if there’s a simpler way to accomplish the same task, you should always choose the simpler solution.